European stocks tumble as investors shun risk, BASF hit by profit warning

 It said the decline was mainly due to its chemicals segment while low water levels on the Rhine and weak automotive demand especially in China were also to blame.

-BASF peer Symrise (SY1G.DE) also tumbled 3.6 percent, helping drag the pan-European chemicals sector .SX4P down 2.3 percent, the worst-performing.
+BASF peer Symrise also tumbled 3.6 percent, helping drag the pan-European chemicals sector down 2.3 percent, the worst-performing.

-Autos stocks .SXAP also fell 1.8 percent as trade tensions took their toll.
+Autos stocks also fell 1.8 percent as trade tensions took their toll.

-Chipmakers AMS (AMS.S), Siltronic (WAFGn.DE), STMicro (STM.PA) also fell 2.9 to 5.1 percent as investors ditched the tech sector.
+Chipmakers AMS, Siltronic, STMicro also fell 2.9 to 5.1 percent as investors ditched the tech sector.

 Politics drove some of the biggest moves.